KenethSandoval/sql-dash/README.md

 ## Configuration

-A config file will be generated when you first run `sql-dash`.
+A config file will be generated when you first run `tuidb`.
 Depending on your operating system it can be found in one of the following locations:

-* macOS: ~/Library/Application\ Support/sql/config.yml
+* macOS: ~/Library/Application\ Support/tuidb/config.yml
-* Linux: ~/.config/sql/config.yml
+* Linux: ~/.config/tuidb/config.yml
-* Windows: C:\Users\me\AppData\Roaming\sql\config.yml
+* Windows: C:\Users\me\AppData\Roaming\tuidb\config.yml

 It will include the following default settings: